bravetto/bridge/docs/VIRAL_META_STRATEGY.md

 He got 25 years for a crime that typically gets 5-7.

 🏆 Tony Dungy knows JAHmere personally:
-"He befriended my son when no one else would."
+"He befriended my son during a difficult time."

 ⏰ August 25th, 2025 is his last chance for freedom.